Hidden Text and Hidden Links

 The structural representation may provide an interconnection of the group of elements in the document.
-The system may also determine whether one or more elements of the group of elements are hidden based at least in part on locations or other attributes or properties of the one or more elements in the structural representation.
+The system may also determine whether elements of the group of elements get hidden based at least in part on locations or other attributes or properties of the one or more elements in the structural representation.

 One of the co-inventors behind the patent is Google distinguished engineer Matt Cutts, who has spent a good part of his long career at Google exploring the many different ways that people might try to spam the search engine and find some solutions.

-I really enjoy seeing patents like this one, which may not tell us something new, but provide a reference resource that other people, including clients, can be pointed towards.
+I enjoy seeing patents like this one, which may not tell us something new but provide a reference resource that other people, including clients, can get pointed towards.
 They sometimes fill in some gaps on how a search engine might do something and provide some history.

-For example, this patent is based upon an earlier one that was first filed in 2003, and it’s not hard to imagine people at the Google of that time trying to figure out how to automate a way to identify hidden text and links, hidden by being the same color as the background they appear upon, or being obfuscated by cascading style sheets, or written in lettering so small that it appears to be a line rather than actual text.
+For example, this patent gets based on an earlier one that was first filed in 2003.
+It’s not hard to imagine people at the Google of that time trying to figure out how to automate a way to identify hidden text and links, hidden by being the same color as the background they appear upon, or becoming obfuscated by cascading style sheets, or written in lettering so small that it appears to be a line rather than actual text.

 The Guidelines above mention using a single small character in a paragraph getting used as a link, and the patent mentions that small (1 pixel X 1 pixel) images have also gotten used as hidden links on pages.